Help someone with a disability in your community today! DONATE online at Canada Helps.

 Aidez une personne handicapée de votre communauté!
 Faites un don en ligne à CanaDon.org.

 Fetal Alcohol Resource Program

 Many Canadians are living with Fetal Alcohol Spectrum Disorder (FASD).
 Although FASD is present from birth, individuals are often not diagnosed until later in life when symptoms related to learning challenges and a range of social problems emerge.

 The Fetal Alcohol Resource Program aims to support the large numbers of people affected by this permanent brain injury.
 Through education and community leadership development the program draws together resources, skills and knowledge that exists in Ottawa and provides community navigation for individuals affected by FASD and their families.

 Fetal Alcohol Spectrum Disorder (FASD) is a medical diagnosis that describes the range of effects that can occur when a developing baby is prenatally exposed to alcohol:

 Did you know more than a million Canadians could have Fetal Alcohol Spectrum Disorder?

-FASD can happen to anyone, regardless of race, ethnicity, or socioeconomic status.
+FASD can happen to anyone, regardless of where they live, race, and income.

 Did you know that FASD is a full body disorder?